clojurists-together/clojuriststogether.org/content/news/2024/2024 March Short Term Project Updates.md

 Finally, one of my goals was to create a "getting started" tutorial.
 I wrote the tutorial and shot a simple YouTube video, but then discovered the sound had some issues.
 I will re-record this video with better sound and upload it, as well as publishing the text version of the tutorial to help people get started with Sitefox.

 ### What's next
-Now that the funding period is complete I intend to continue Sitefox maintainance and updates.
+Now that the funding period is complete I intend to continue Sitefox maintenance and updates.
 I have started by cutting a release (v0.0.19) with all of the changes made during the Q1 2024 Clojurists Together funding period.

 One thing I am particularly interested in is building an RPC layer as an alternative to cumbersome REST or GraphQL communications.
 I hope this will make ClojureScript client-server code more natural to write and reason about without hiding away fundamental information about which computer the code is running on.
 Hopefully more on that later.